 There are no other known contingent assets or contingent liabilities.

-18 Events Subsequent to Reporting Date
+17 Events Subsequent to Reporting Date

-On October 11, 2023, Merri Community Health Services Limited and Banyule Community Health announced that they had approved the exploration of a merger between the two organisations.
+During the 2024 financial year, Merri Community Health Services Limited and Banyule Community Health announced that they had approved the exploration of a merger between the two organisations.